Besakih Temple Bali

 Tirta Pingit is a quiet place for meditation, where the Balinese contemplate and be grateful for the nature their God has given them.
 Pura Pangubengan is another 20-minute hike northward from Tirta Pingit.
 This uppermost temple is the closest visitors can get to view Mount Agung’s summit from the Besakih complex.

-The temple provides views of the surrounding villages nearby, with rice fields and green forests, all rolling into the ocean far in the east.
-It’s peaceful to spend several minutes here.
-Before going back to the more crowded part of Besakih Temple below.
+The temple provides views of the nearby villages, with rice fields and green forests, all rolling into the ocean far in the east.
+It’s peaceful to spend several minutes here before going back to the more crowded part of Besakih Temple below.

 See: Taman Ujung Water Palace, Soekasada Guide & Ticket.